 For surfing and body boarding you need to head to Compton Bay, less than a 10 minute drive along the coastal road.
-At low tide you can go fossil hunting, look out for the large dinosaur fossil foot prints.
+At low tide you can go fossil hunting on the sandy beach, looking out for the large dinosaur fossil foot prints.

-Wide sandy beach are mainly on the North/East of the island.
-The closest sandy beach to the campsite is at Fort Victoria which also boasts a fantastic nature trail, indoor attractions and a cafe.
+Fort Victoria beach also boasts a fantastic nature trail, indoor attractions and a cafe.

 Head to Ryde for the widest sandy beaches and that traditional english sea side town feel.